Obama seeks to ease Asian allies' doubts during visit to Japan

 Obama lauded the fare after his meal with Abe.
 "That's some good sushi right there," he said as he and the Japanese leader left Sukiyabashi Jiro, a venerable establishment in Tokyo's bustling Ginza shopping district run by an octogenarian chef.

 Topping Obama's schedule on Thursday will be an audience with Emperor Akihito at the Imperial Palace and a summit with Abe followed by a joint news conference.
-He will also visit the Meiji Shrine, which honours a Japanese emperor who died in 1912, and attend a state banquet in the president's honour.
+He will also visit the Meiji Shrine, which honors a Japanese emperor who died in 1912, and attend a state banquet in the president's honor.

 Abe will be trying to soothe U.S. concerns that his conservative push to recast Japan's war record with a less apologetic tone is overshadowing his pragmatic policies on the economy and security.